uweschmitt/emzed/website/installation.rst

 If you plan to use *eMZed* for more than one user we recommend to provide a shared folder, which can be accessed by all targeted users.
-We call this the *global exchange folder*.  *eMZed* will store databases, *XCMS* [xcms]_ related code there.
+We call this the *global exchange folder*.  *eMZed* will store databases, and *R* related code there.
 Further you can use this folder to exchange scripts and configuration settings.

 You can use *eMZed* without such a folder.
 Then data is stored per user and sharing of scripts will not work.